 - Diecast process tending

 - Arc welding automation

-- Painting system and paint line tending applications
+- Painting systems and paint line tending applications

-While there are a number of polar or spherical robots still in the field, when wear and tear eventually takes its toll, it’s best to consider moving to other types of robotic systems like the aforementioned SCARA, articulated arms, or even delta-style robots for replacement.
+While there are a number of polar or spherical robots still in the field, wear and tear can eventually take its toll, so it’s best to consider moving to other types of robotic systems, like the aforementioned SCARA, articulated arms, or even delta-style robots for replacement.

 If you’re looking to have your polar or spherical robot system serviced by our 24/7 customer support department or would like to understand what options are available for replacing this style of the robot, contact Midwest Engineered Systems today to speak with our highly trained application engineers.
 Trust our decades of robotic automation system experience to develop a robotic automation system that increases productivity and efficiency!